How Enrollment Affects Your Financial Aid

 *The census date is the 12th class day of a long semester or the 4th class day of a summer semester.

 Programs That May be Affected

-Some aid amounts will be reduced or canceled if you enroll in fewer than 12 units as an undergraduate.
+Some aid amounts will be reduced or canceled if you enroll in fewer than 12 SCH as an undergraduate.

 You must be enrolled at least half time to receive some amount from most aid programs, including student loans.
 If you enroll less than half time, you begin your grace period and repayment of your student loans.

 These are some of the financial aid programs and how the award amounts may be affected by your enrollment.

 - Pell Grants prorate based on your enrollment.

 - Federal Supplemental Educational Opportunity Grants (FSEOG), Texas Public Education Grants (TPEG), Ram Grants and Federal Direct Loans require half-time enrollment.
 These grants also prorate depending on your enrollment.